anhr/SpriteText/README.md

 Options of the child groups is more priority before parent group options.
 Example:
 ```
-//options of the parent group or scene
+//options for all SpriteText on the scene
 scene.userData.optionsSpriteText = {

 	fontColor: 'rgb(0, 255, 0)'//green color